Informatievlaanderen/OSLO-codelistgenerated/README.md

-This is a repository storing the resulting artificats for codelist publication
+This is a repository storing the resulting artifacts for codelist publication